-The Literacy Practicum (LING 1900) is an outreach program that works with members of the Boulder community to provide resources and support to improve literacy skills.
+The Literacy Practicum (LING 1900) is an outreach program that works with members of the Boulder community to provide resources and support in literacy and language learning.
 We work with elementary school children learning to read as well as English language learners of all ages who need assistance in reading, writing, and speaking English.
-Students enrolled in this service-learning course have the opportunity to earn an extra credit hour while helping their “reading buddies,” many from immigrant families where English is not spoken as the native language.
-The collaboration involves sending CU Boulder students to one of our community partners once a week to volunteer as mentors for children and adults within the Boulder area.
+The collaboration involves sending CU Boulder students (or "Buff Buddies") to one of our community partners on a weekly basis to volunteer as mentors for children, adolescents, and adults within the Boulder area.
 Students who participate in the Literacy Practicum discover that they can make a profound impact on the lives of young readers and English language learners.
 In their coursework, our students learn how a limited command of the English language restricts opportunities economically and socially.
-The additional credit hour enables students to apply theories behind literacy and second language learning to everyday life and thereby become part of the solution.
+The additional credit hour enables students to apply theories behind literacy and language learning to everyday life and thereby become part of the solution.
+Current community partners include Boulder Public Library, Family Learning Center, the CU Boulder SWAP Program, and University Hill Bilingual Elementary School.

-This program is available to undergraduate students enrolled in Ling 1000, Ling 3545, Ling 4800, or one of the linguistic department’s many TESOL courses.
+This program is available to undergraduate students enrolled in Ling 1000, Ling 2400, Ling 3545, Ling 4800, or one of the linguistic department’s many TESOL courses.
+Students may also enroll in the program for repeat credit.

 This is a private program by request only, or for a specific audience or group.